umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Grid/index.md

 ## Media widgets

-These are great tools for adding your media to your grid in a manageable fashion, it is straight forward to use, please note that video files can only be MP4.
+These are great tools for adding media to your grid in a manageable fashion.
+Please note that video files needs to be MP4.

 - [Video](Video/index.md)
 - [Image](Image/index.md)